Do You Any Employer’s Company Stock

 Net unrealized appreciation treatment isn’t for everyone.
 It works best for older employees who have substantial appreciation in their company stock and want the money soon while paying the lowest taxes.

-If you have any questions or need my assistance with this or any matter, please call Rick or I to book some time to discuss at 281-288-0909.
+If you have any questions or need my assistance with Tax Implications on Retirement Accounts for 2023 or any matter, please call Rick or I to book some time to discuss at 281-288-0909.